itsrn/ani-rafi-levi/README.md

 When a user clicks on the button in the website a number between 1 and the length of the `first_part.json` file is chosen and then it shows the index of the string from 3 of these arrays.
 Pretty simple.

 ## 🙏 Credits
-Thanks Shirley for the idea to this website.

-## 📑 Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->